Cannabis and Cannabinoids (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]

 - Vaporized Cannabis with opioids: In a study of 21 patients with chronic pain, vaporized Cannabis given with morphine relieved pain better than morphine alone, while vaporized Cannabis given with oxycodone did not give greater pain relief.
 Further studies are needed.

-- Inhaled Cannabis: Two randomized controlled trials of inhaled Cannabis in patients with peripheral neuropathy or other nerve pain found pain was reduced in patients who received inhaled Cannabis compared with those who received placebo.
+- Inhaled Cannabis: Randomized controlled trials of inhaled Cannabis in patients with peripheral neuropathy or other nerve pain found pain was reduced in patients who received inhaled Cannabis compared with those who received placebo.

 - Cannabis plant extract: A study of Cannabis extract that was sprayed under the tongue found it helped patients with advanced cancer whose pain was not relieved by strong opioids alone.
 In another study, patients who were given lower doses of cannabinoid spray showed better pain control and less sleep loss than patients who received a placebo.
 Control of cancer-related pain in some patients was better without the need for higher doses of Cannabis extract spray or higher doses of their other pain medicines.
 Adverse events were related to high doses of cannabinoid spray.